FFRI/ShadeBIOS/ShadeBiosPkg/README.md

 # Shade BIOS
-Most of UEFI BIOS functionalities are lost after OS boot.
+Most UEFI BIOS functionalities are lost after OS boot.
-Therefore, UEFI malware find it hard to perform malicious activities (such as C2 communication) in runtime only with the BIOS code, and rely on the kernel or userland after all.
+Therefore, UEFI malware finds it difficult to perform malicious activities (such as C2 communication) at runtime using only the BIOS code and relies on the kernel or userland.
-Although they infect to the BIOS which has higher privilege than the OS, they are dependent on OS-level security and struggles to unleash its full potential of stealth.
+Although they infect the BIOS, which has higher privileges than the OS, they are dependent on OS-level security and struggle to unleash the full potential of stealth.

 Shade BIOS retains the BIOS after OS boot for OS-independent pure-BIOS malbehavior.
-This work is presented at [Black Hat USA 2025](https://www.blackhat.com/us-25/briefings/schedule/#shade-bios-unleashing-the-full-stealth-of-uefi-malware-45786), and please refer to the slides for explanation of the inner workings.
+This work was presented at [Black Hat USA 2025](https://www.blackhat.com/us-25/briefings/schedule/#shade-bios-unleashing-the-full-stealth-of-uefi-malware-45786).
+Please refer to the slides for an explanation of the inner workings.
-This repository contains the **STRIPPED** PoC code of Shade BIOS for security purpose.
+For security reasons, this repository only contains the **STRIPPED** PoC code of Shade BIOS.
 If you require the full source code, please contact us via email (research-feedback@ffri.jp).
-Once your identity is verified, we will send it to you directly.
+Once your identity has been verified, I will send it directly to you.

 ## Components
-- ShadeBiosDxe (DXE driver): Main DXE module which implements Shade BIOS
+- ShadeBiosDxe (DXE driver): Main DXE module that implements Shade BIOS
-- ShadeBiosLoaderApp (UEFI app): This is for ESP infection.
-It loads ShadeBiosDxe and executes bootmgfw.efi afterwards
+- ShadeBiosLoaderApp (UEFI app): This is used for ESP infection.
+First, it loads ShadeBiosDxe and subsequently executes bootmgfw.efi

 ## Installation & Usage
 1. Prepare EDK2